Central America: Building local capacity

 What did we learn?

 Hazards like hurricanes and earthquakes are inevitable in El Salvador, but their most dreaded outcomes—death, disease, and deeper poverty—are not.
-Acting on these principles, for more than ten years Oxfam America has invested in the capacity of communities, local agencies, and government authorities in El Salvador to reduce the impact of disasters—particularly on the poor.
+Acting on these principles, for more than 10 years Oxfam America has invested in the capacity of communities, local agencies, and government authorities in El Salvador to reduce the impact of disasters—particularly on poor people.